metrics-js/process/README.md

 ## Attribution

-Most of the metric collectors in this module does origin from the process collectors in [prom-client](https://github.com/siimon/prom-client). prom-client is licensed under a Apache License 2.0, which is included in our [license](https://github.com/metrics-js/process/blob/master/LICENSE).
+Most of the metric collectors in this module originate in the process collectors in [prom-client](https://github.com/siimon/prom-client). prom-client is licensed under a Apache License 2.0, which is included in our [license](https://github.com/metrics-js/process/blob/master/LICENSE).

-### Metric naming

-Due to the above fact, most metrics in this module bear the same name as the process mertics in prom-client.
-If one use this module to provide metrics to Prometheus, these metrics will provide the same metrics as by prom-client.
+Due to the above fact, most metrics in this module bear the same name as the process metrics in prom-client.
+If one uses this module to provide metrics to Prometheus, these metrics will provide the same metrics as by prom-client.